Two’s Complement: A Guide

 Method Two

-Another way to take the two’s complement, is to begin with the bit on the right hand side and move towards the left until you find the first 1, Then, complement each bit after that.
+Another way to take the two’s complement, is to begin with the bit on the right-hand side and move towards the left until you find the first 1.
+Then, complement (invert) each bit after that.

 Example

 The number 10 in binary is 01010.
-The bit on the right hand side is 0, so we leave that.
-The next bit is 1, so each bit after that going toward the left we complement.
+The bit on the right-hand side is 0, so we leave that.
+The next bit to the left is 1, so each bit after that going toward the left we complement.

 So, we end with 10110.